Interior design and corporate and brand image

 The last layer is the most recognizable.
 The one that we are all capable of identifying in some way.
 Precisely because it is designed for it.
 For this reason, we are able to recognize the brand behind an establishment without seeing the logo or a single product, or we are able to recognize similarities between different businesses.
 Because the choice of finishes establishes a recognizable identity, it becomes part of the brand.

 Interior design is an indispensable ally for marketing in the design of a corporate and brand image.
-Define a concept, design a functional route and finishes that serve as a claim and image of the brand.
+Define a concept, and design a functional route and finishes that serve as a claim and image of the brand.